ks0n/goOSe/README.md

 $ cargo tests --bin <bin_here> --target <triplet_here>
 ...
 ```
-:warning: **Tests might be slow to run as GoOSe is not really optimized.
+:warning: **Tests might be slow to run as Gagelen is not really optimized.
 You can
 append `--release` to the previous cargo command line to boost performance but
 please be aware that some test might pass in debug and not in release.
 Feel
 free to open an issue if you encounter such a case**